Introduction to Atomic number

 A. According to the postulates of Thomson’s atomic model, an atom resembles a sphere of positive charge with electrons (negatively charged particles) present inside the sphere.

 B. Thomson’s model is also known as the plum-pudding model and it is called so because, the plum pudding model has electrons surrounded by a volume of positive charge, like negatively-charged "plums" embedded in a positively-charged "pudding".

 C. The model has also been compared to a watermelon as the red-coloured edible part of a watermelon looked like a sphere of an atom having a positive charge and the black seeds around the area looked similar to the electrons inside the sphere.

 Rutherford’s model and its limitations

-Rutherford’s conducted an experiment by allowing the with α-particles to bombard against a thin sheet of gold.
+Rutherford has conducted an experiment by allowing the α-particles to bombard against a thin sheet of gold.
 He observed the trajectory of these particles after their interaction with the gold foil.
 According to Rutherford, an atom of an element is made up of the nucleus which is concentrated in a small volume.
 The composition of the nucleus includes the positively charged protons and neutrons which don't have the charge.
 Rutherford assumed that the remaining part of the atom is empty.
 He further suggested that the electrons in the atom always revolve around the nucleus and both are supported by the electrostatic forces of attraction.

 Rutherford has observed that: